foliovision/fv-wordpress-flowplayer/readme.txt

 On the right side of this screen, you can see the current visual configuration of flowplayer.
 If you click Apply Changes button, this player's looks refreshes.

 == Upgrade Notice ==

+= 2.1.5 =
+* Default player font face set to Tahoma, Geneva, sans-serif.
+Change 'Player font face' setting to "inherit from template" if you have your own CSS.

 = 2.1.4 =
 * Flowplayer now defaults to using Flash for Internet Explorer 9 and 10 (due to server compatibility issues when bad mime type is set).